sourcegraph/code-intel-extensions/README.md

 ## Adding a language extension

-1. Add an entry to `languages` in [`generator/src/main.ts`](generator/src/main.ts)
+1. Add an entry to the [`shared/language-specs`](shared/language-specs) directory.
+For languages with a trivial configuration add a new entry (in alphabetical order) to [`languages.ts`](shared/language-specs/languages.ts).
+Otherwise, add additional files following the existing examples.
 1. (optional, to enable jump to definition) Ensure the language is present in the command line arguments to universal-ctags https://github.com/sourcegraph/sourcegraph/blob/21efc6844838e773b9a8f4a7ba1d5628e8076984/cmd/symbols/internal/pkg/ctags/parser.go#L71
 1. Make sure there is a mapping entry for the `languageID` in https://github.com/sourcegraph/sourcegraph/blob/master/shared/src/languages.ts#L40
-1. Generate and publish the extension as described in the previous section
+1. Generate and publish the extension as described in the previous section.